 It is essential to find out:

-How many members of upper or mid-level management have a master’s degree?
+- How many members of upper or mid-level management has a master’s degree?
 If a lot of them do, this suggests your company appreciates the value of graduate business education.

-Would advanced business school training bring benefit to the company?
+- Would advanced business school training bring benefits to the company?

 Also, target people who have gotten promotions recently and see if they received tuition reimbursement for their graduate degree.